chrisgrieser/nvim-various-textobjs/README.md

 		-- select one, use a plugin like dressing.nvim for nicer UI for -- `vim.ui.select`
 		vim.ui.select(urls, { prompt = "Select URL:" }, function(choice)
-			if choice then openURL(choice) end
+			if choice then vim.ui.open(choice) end
 		end)
 	end
 end, { desc = "URL Opener" })